the-auction-games/kubernetes-aws/README.md

 ## Deployment
 Please execute the `setup.sh` script to deploy the application to your cluster.
-Please note that the deployment does require a Kubernetes cluster and Helm to be installed.
+Please note that the deployment does require a Kubernetes cluster, the Helm CLI, and the Dapr CLI to be installed.

 ## Ingress
 The ingress is configured to use the domain `the-auction-games.com`.